 - 1. If there are deposits they should be removed - a.
 Black oily deposits (indicating a rich mixture or improper oil type/quantity) can be removed with solvent - b.
 Crusty deposits (indicating dirt ingestion) can be removed with solvent and may require some scraping. - 2.
 Abrasions - a.
 Pitting or erosion indicates detonation and may require cylinder head replacement, also - i.
 Retard the ignition timing - ii.
 Use a higher octane fuel - b.
-Missing chunks or indentations indicate broken hardware or ingested items replace the cylinder head. - 4.
+Missing chunks or indentations indicate broken hardware or ingested items replace the cylinder head. - 3.
+Remove the cylinder head insert. - 4.
 Remove the cylinder.